trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashboards.md

 :::

-### Monitor Total volume per AS
+### Monitor Total Volume Per AS

 ![](images/dashboards/asn.png)
-*Showing Total Traffic to and From AS*
+*Figure: Showing Total Traffic to and From AS*

-### Monitor Time series traffic profile per AS
+### Monitor Time Series Traffic Profile Per AS

 ![](images/dashboards/asn-2.png)
-*Showing Timeseries Traffic profiles per Autonomous System at Gateways*
+*Figure: Showing Timeseries Traffic profiles per Autonomous System at Gateways*

 The Autonomous System traffic is monitored using two mechanisms